vedang/org-mode-crate/README.txt

    - Other tasks that should be tracked - These tasks should be tagged with one (or more) of the following tags: fun, future, productive

+* Optional notes
+ - You can use the convenience function bh/punch-in (bound to `<f9> i`) to clock in a predetermined default task.
+All you need is the following one time setup:
+   - Go to the org-task you want to use as the default task.
+   - Give this task an org-id by running the function `org-id-get-create` M-x org-id-get-create
+   - Copy the ID (stored in the task properties) and add the following line above (require 'org-mode-crate-init)
+     (defvar bh/organization-task-id "<task_id>")
+ - Now when you start org-mode, you can press <f9> i to clock in the default task.

 * Caveats
  - This configuration is ONLY known to work with Emacs 24.
 You are on your own with older versions of Emacs.